hipay/hipay-docs/hipay-enterprise-sdk-magento2/12-Local-payment-methods.md

 ### API MODE

-The API MODE is used to **request a new order** to the HiPay Fullservice API.
+The API MODE is used to **request a new order** to the HiPay Enterprise API.
 As with the CcMethod, you can provide form fields on the checkout.

 Examples are based on the Qiwi Wallet payment method.